-- When consumed as SaaS, the management platform is hosted in Rafay's infrastructure and managed/operated by the Rafay SRE team. - When consumed in Self-Hosted mode, the Rafay Platform is hosted in the NCP network in an air-gapped fashion.
-The Rafay Platform will be operated by the NCP's platform engineering and SRE team(s) with the help of Rafay's Customer Success team.
-The Rafay Platform can also be managed by Rafay's Service Delivery team as a fully managed service if the NCP prefers.
+- When consumed as SaaS, the management platform is hosted in Rafay's infrastructure and managed/operated by the Rafay SRE team.

+- When consumed in Self-Hosted mode, the Rafay Platform is hosted in the cloud provider network in an air-gapped fashion.
+The Rafay Platform will be operated by the cloud provider's platform engineering and SRE team(s) with the help of Rafay's Customer Success team.
+The Rafay Platform can also be managed by Rafay's Service Delivery team as a fully managed service if the cloud provider prefers.